Esther-Godwin/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists lists all the files including hidden files, that are in the current working directory, its parent directory, and /boot
 12-file_type prints the type of the file /tmp/iamafile.
 13-symbolic_link create a symbolic link to /bin/ls named __ls__ in the current working directory.
+14-copy_html copies all html files in the current working directiory to the parent directory if they do not exist in the parent directory or are newer versions.